nitrobox/KeyValueResolver/README.md

 KeyValueResolver
 =======

-KeyValueResolver - An advanced key to value mapping tool with advanced hierarchical overwriting of values
+KeyValueResolver - A dynamic key to value mapping tool with advanced hierarchical overwriting of values

 This project is a fork from [Roperty](https://github.com/parship/roperty), originally developer by Parship.